 It's now your turn to stand up and deliver.
 We refer to this as Oxor 3™.

-The final step as all about Pristine Presentations™.
+We now turn to Pristine Presentations™.
 This involves getting the structure correct

 and preparing the presentation for delivery.
-In all settings, a road map is used.
+In all settings, a 'road map' is used.
 Generally our philosophy

 prohibits 'reading it out' and a presentation is generally complimented by the use of some sort of visual aids.